Research Topics

 HIV

 In recent years, there has been a growing demand for sustained-release long-acting (LA*¹) formulations to address unmet needs that cannot be fulfilled by oral medications.
 Cabenuva is approved for once-monthly and bimonthly dosing in Europe and the US, and is also approved for once-monthly dosing in Canada.
-This enables the treatment of HIV with just six administrations per year.
+This long-acting injectable formulation enables a significant reduction in the number of doses compared to conventional oral medications.

 In addition, for cabotegravir monotherapy, Apretude, the world's first long-acting injectable drug for the prevention of HIV infection, has been approved for the prevention of HIV infection.

 At SHIONOGI's research institute, Our primary focus lies in the development of ultra-long-acting (ULA*²) formulations that provide sustained effects over an extended period and are more convenient to administer so that HIV patients can choose new treatment methods that match their lifestyles and receive appropriate treatment and prevention.
-To date, we have created a new integrase inhibitor, S-365598 (VH184), which has been licensed to ViiV, and is currently working on multiple research programs (PG).
+To date, we have created a new integrase inhibitor, S-365598 (VH184), which has been licensed to ViiV, and we developed S-917091, which possesses a different mechanism of action from integrase inhibitors, as a combination therapy.
+We are also continuously engaged in multiple research programs (PG) aimed at creating Last in class drugs.

 Vaccine